Amazons (DC Comics): Flashpoint

-In the reality-changing Flashpoint event, the Amazons are at war with the Atlanteans in Western Europe, after Hippolyta was killed by an Amazon disguised as an Atlantean during a wedding between Diana and Aquaman, causing Diana to become the Queen.
+In the reality-changing Flashpoint event, the Amazons are at war with the Atlanteans in western Europe, after Hippolyta was killed by an Amazon disguised as an Atlantean during a wedding between Diana and Aquaman, causing Diana to become the Queen.
 They have taken over Britain, killing 12 million in the process.
 Many female superbeings are shown to be in league with them.
-It is later revealed the Ocean Master and Diana's aunt were behind this incident.
+It is later revealed that the Ocean Master and Diana's aunt were behind this incident.

 The New 52

-In September 2011, The New 52 effectively rebooted DC's continuity.
+In September 2011, The New 52 rebooted DC's continuity.
 In this timeline, the history of the Amazons was likewise revised.
-Here they once again lived on Paradise Island as a race of supernaturally strong women with no use for men save for periodic mating escapades.
-Three times each century, the Amazons—completely naked—would raid ships in their waters and copulate with the crew.
-Upon conception, the men were killed to protect the Island's secrecy.
-Nine months later, all girls were celebrated while the boys were taken from their mothers.
-Feeling sympathy for these discarded progeny—as well as recognizing their potential as a workforce—the smith god Hephaestus exchanged weapons to the Amazons in return for the lives of the Amazonian boys.
-Sparing them from being cruelly drowned, he raised them as his own sons.
+Here they once again lived on Paradise Island as a race of supernaturally strong women who periodically mated with outsiders.
+Girls were celebrated while the boys were taken from their mothers.
+Feeling sympathy for the boys and recognizing their potential, Hephaestus took them in.

-In this continuity, the Queen Hippolyta is depicted as having blond hair and is the biological mother of Diana.
-She conceived her daughter after an after-battle liaison with Zeus, master of the gods of Olympus.
-She invented the "molded from clay" story to protect Diana from Hera.
+In this continuity, Wonder Woman is the daughter of Hippolyta and Zeus, with the former claiming that she was created from clay to protect her from Hera.

 DC Rebirth

-With DC Rebirth, writers went back to the Post-Crisis origins for the Amazons, largely due to the controversial depiction of their mating cycle.
+With DC Rebirth, writers went back to the post-Crisis origins for the Amazons, largely due to the controversial depiction of their mating cycle.
 It is once again stated that the Amazons are immortal, and that they were conceived from the souls of women who had died at the hands of men.

+Wonder Woman Historia: The Amazons

+Inspired by George Pérez's reworking, Kelly Sue DeConnick wrote Wonder Woman Historia: the Amazons.
+The three issue-limited series was published in celebration of the 80th anniversary of Wonder Woman and illustrated by Phil Jimenez, Gene Ha, and Nicola Scott.

+Wonder Woman Historia: the Amazons begins with seven Greek goddesses-Hestia, Artemis, Demeter, Hecate, Aphrodite, Athena, and Hera-demanding that all mortal men be punished for abusing women, only for their request to be turned down by the womanizing Zeus.
+Despite the Amazons being her own idea, Hera does not join the other goddesses as they regroup at the Well of Souls (called the Well of the Lost in this retelling), each of them creating a quintet of female warriors from murdered women's souls.
+Composed of six tribes each with its own queen and patron goddess, the thirty Amazons travel the ancient world to rescue women from male traffickers whom they kill in acts of vigilantism; however, the Amazons only go on their missions at night when Artemis can watch over them, and hide themselves during the day to keep their existence a secret from the male gods, especially Zeus.
+In this version, Hippolyta starts out as a midwife's widowed assistant rather than a founding Amazon member.
+After being ordered to abandon an unwanted newborn girl, Hippolyta changes her mind, racing against the elements to save the baby and encounters the Amazons when they rescue her from traffickers.